Dasharo/presentations/pages/dug_11/0X_dasharo_path_to_hsi_3.md

 Dasharo Trustroot is the concrete implementation that comes out of this work.
 On supported platforms it gives you a hardware based root of trust that passes HSI checks and a toolbox you can use to verify it yourself.

 If you want similar properties on your own hardware, we can help.
 That includes designing and deploying hardware roots of trust, bringing up new platforms with BootGuard and measured boot and tailoring firmware behavior to your use case.
-To discuss a project you can email contact@3mdeb.com or reach out through the Dasharo newsletter and we can continue the conversation from there.
+To discuss a project you can email contact@3mdeb.com.
 -->

 ---